 With the Civic hatchback joining the existing sedan and coupe, Honda has created a trifecta of sorts for its compact car.
 Throw in two transmission and engine choices, and its appeal only broadens.
 Even that powertrain aspect will grow as performance-oriented Civic models are introduced down the line.

-This latest-generation Civic is longer than the previous model, and it now boasts some of the best interior volume among compact cars, an interior enveloped in premium materials and top-notch plastics.
+This latest-generation Civic is longer than the previous model, and boasts some of the best interior volume among compact cars -- an interior enveloped in premium materials and top-notch plastics.
 The available navigation system runs through a large, easy-to-read screen, which also serves as the control center for audio, CarPlay and climate control.
 Rear-seat legroom is impressive in the sedan, but beware of the wide sills when entering and exiting.
 At 15.1 cubic feet, the Civic sedan's trunk is huge.
 Hatchback Civics boast 25.7 cubic feet of space with the rear seats up and some 20 additional cubic feet with them down.
 Although the well-appointed but strictly mono-spec Civic Si doesn’t offer navigation in coupe or sedan form, both come with HondaLink and a sweet pair of highly supportive front sport buckets.

 With three distinct versions of the 2017 Civic come three distinct shapes.
 Sedan and coupe models are arguably the most beautiful, though the new hatchback stands out.
 Ironically, the sedans and coupes could be mistaken for fastbacks with their elegantly sloping rear roofs.
 The fresh Civic hatchback -- a configuration we haven't seen in nearly two decades for the U.S. market -- features a nubbed tail and rather bulbous rear end.
 It also stands out with a high-mounted spoiler and gaping fake vents on each side of the rear bumper.
 Sport and Sport Touring hatchbacks can be spied via their center-mounted dual-exhaust outlets, while the new Si boasts its own edgier exterior cosmetics.

 The 2017 Honda Civic is offered in an array of trims that range from LX on the low end to Touring variants at the top of the basic range as well as the enthusiast-oriented Si and Type R halo models.
 The least expensive Civic LX sedan includes automatic climate control, rearview camera, folding rear seat, and a 4-speaker AM/FM audio system with USB port, Bluetooth connectivity and 5-inch screen.
 We think most buyers will prefer stepping up to at least an EX model, which includes an automatic transmission (optional on LX models), remote engine start, moonroof, 60/40-split folding rear seat and upgraded infotainment system with a 7-inch touch screen that is Apple CarPlay and Android Auto compatible.

 Climbing to the Civic EX-T in the sedan or coupe, or any Civic hatchback, brings the smaller but more powerful turbocharged engine as standard.
 Other features vary with trim level, including leather interior, heated front and rear seats, navigation system, Honda's LaneWatch camera-based blind-spot monitoring system, power driver's seat, and dual-zone automatic climate control.
 One package we recommend for any Civic (as long as it has the required automatic transmission) is the Honda Sensing system.
 This suite of active safety features and driving aids described in "Favorite Things" is well worth the extra $1,000.

-For now, two engines and two transmissions are used in the high-volume members of the 2017 Honda Civic.
+Two engines and two transmissions are used in the high-volume members of the 2017 Honda Civic.
 Base sedans and coupes use a 158-horsepower 2.0-liter 4-cylinder available with a 6-speed manual transmission or an excellent continuously variable automatic transmission.
 Higher trims and all 2017 Civic hatchbacks employ a 1.5-liter turbocharged 4-cylinder that is more powerful and efficient.
 In a move that "Save the Manuals" fans will cheer, this engine can now be connected to a 6-speed manual transmission.
 Sport and Sport Touring Hatchbacks also get a power bump.
 The Civic Si pairs its 205-horsepower/1.5-liter turbo engine with a 6-speed manual.
-All 2017 Civics remain front-wheel drive and use regular unleaded gasoline.
-In the near future the lineup will offer performance variants with a return of the Civic Si and a Civic Type R (the latter long forbidden in the U.S.).
+All 2017 Civics remain front-wheel drive, but while the baseline models burn regular unleaded gasoline, the Si and Type R require premium gas to fully exploit their full performance potential.

 158 horsepower @ 6,500 rpm